 - The desired project outcomes.

 - How the project is to be delivered in reference to Safety, Health, Environment & Quality.

 - What Standards are to be applied to meet these objectives.

-This project document represents the Asset Owners (or their representative) interests and is required to enable good coating inspection programs.
+This project document represents the Asset Owners (or their representative) interests and is required to enable good coating inspection services and programs.

 The Inspectors Role

 Our nace coating inspectors' role should be established between the parties in a brief Position Statement that confirms;

 - What is the project & what is the specification?

 - Whose interest are we employed to protect?

 - Who we report to when site issues cannot be resolved & turn into non-conformances?